Getting yourself ready — May 6-12, 2019

 What is digital history anyway?
 How is it connected to so-called 'big data'?
 Read the following pieces.
 Annotate with Hypothes.is anything that strikes you as interesting using our HIST3814o group; annotate anything that puzzles you - feel free to just say, 'I'm not sure what this means; does it mean.... does anybody have any ideas?' and if you see someone is asking questions, you can reply to that annotation with thoughts of your own!

 NB Each week, I expect you to respond to at least someone else's annotation in a substantive way.
 No "I agree!" or "right on!" or that sort of thing.
 Make a meaningful contribution.

-Once you have read and annotated the works, write a post on your blog that poses the question 'what is digital history for me anyway?' .
+Once you have read and annotated the works, update your fail log in your GitHub repository .
 Explain why you're in this class, your level of comfort with digital tech, the kinds of history you're interested in, and what you hope to get out of this course.
 Your post should link to relevant annotations made by you or by your peers.
 (Every Hypothes.is annotation has a direct link visible when you click on the 'share' icon for an existing annotation).